 A student who has not completed the research or written work for any course may receive an EI (incomplete) or a failing grade at the discretion of the course instructor.
 A student who receives an EI must satisfactorily complete the work of the course in which the incomplete was given in order to receive credit for the course and a letter grade.
-An incomplete, unless given by reason of the student's failure to attend a final examination, must be made up no later than the last day of classes of the term following the term in which the grade was received.
+An incomplete, unless given by reason of the student's failure to attend a final examination, must be made up no later than the date published in the academic calendar for the term.
 Students are required to submit work to faculty in a timely manner to ensure completion of courses.

 When failure to take a final examination has resulted in an EI, resolution of that EI to a letter grade must occur within six weeks of the beginning of the next term.
 An EI that is not resolved within the stated time limits will automatically become a permanent incomplete (I).
 A student may petition the associate dean for graduate education for a change in a permanent incomplete, provided the petition is signed by the instructor of the course and the program chair.
+All grade changes are subject to the approval of the University Registrar.